-Many of you are wondering about the new H-1B changes specifically as related to the new selection process as some people are calling it the “H-1B visa lottery” Process.
-Although it is called “Visa Lottery” applicant do not have to buy a visa lottery ticket to be selected.
-Interested applicants should simply submit their petitions as they normally do and wait for the selection process, which we will further explain in this article.
+Many of you are wondering about the new H-1B visa changes, specifically as related to the new selection process, or as some people are calling it, the “H-1B visa lottery” Process.
+Although it is called the “Visa Lottery,” an applicant does not have to buy a visa lottery ticket to be selected.
+Interested applicants should simply submit their petitions as they normally do and wait for the selection process.

 What is the H-1B Visa?

-H-1B is the visa status for foreign temporary professional workers filling specialty occupations.
-This usually requires at least a bachelor’s degree or the equivalent in a field directly relevant to the job.
-However, the number of H-1B visas issued every year is capped to only 65,000 each fiscal year, FY, with an additional 20,000 set aside for graduates of U.S. master’s or higher degree programs (totaling 85,000 H-1B visas available).
+The H-1B visa is reserved for foreign temporary professional workers filling specialty occupations.
+This usually requires at least a bachelor’s degree or its equivalent in a field directly relevant to the job.
+However, the number of H-1B visas issued every fiscal year (FY) is capped at only 65,000, with an additional 20,000 set aside for graduates of U.S. master’s or higher degree programs.
+In total, only 85,000 H-1B visas are available.

 When can you file your H-1B Visa Petition?